gustavochm/phasepy/README.rst

 Bug reports
 -----------

-To report bugs, please use the thermo's Bug Tracker at:
+To report bugs, please use the phasepy's Bug Tracker at:

     https://github.com/gustavochm/phasepy/issues